Rohithegade02/livekit-voice-agent/README.md

 A clean architecture Node.js backend for a voice AI agent system with supervisor escalation and knowledge base management.

+# Tech-Stack used

+- MongoDB
+- Nodejs
+- Livekit

 ## 🏗️ Architecture Overview

 This project follows Clean Architecture principles with clear separation of concerns: